anonsubmission1/HERBench/README.md

-# HERBench: Benchmarking Multi-Evidence Integration in Video Question Answering
+# HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering

 Official repository for the paper "HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering".